jerith/Platform-Guild/code-review.rst

 Stylistic comments are also welcome and encouraged, but should be accompanied by changes to an automated style checker.

+.. rst-class:: grace-note

+     We do not consider any of the above to be completely ironclad.

+Our hope is to continue to evolve our process as we learn more about what works for us, and what works for others.

 Further Questions
 =================